MammAssunta/ricette/_ricette/rice_salad.md

+---
-# Rice salad
+name: Rice salad
+---

-## Ingredients (serves 2-3)
+# Ingredients (serves 2-3)

-### (these ingredients are basic, they can be removed if not of taste and others can be added if preferred, such as diced fresh peppers, celery, diced carrots)
+## (these ingredients are basic, they can be removed if not of taste and others can be added if preferred, such as diced fresh peppers, celery, diced carrots)

 200g rice